 #5 – The Astronomical Clock

-Why it’s so awesome: The Astronomical Clock dates back to medieval times and despite being damaged and repaired repeatedly across the years, it’s still the best-preserved medieval clock in the world.
-Located on the south face of the town hall, it’s the pride of Prague and a must see while you’re in the city.
+Why it’s so awesome: The Prague astronomical clock dates back to medieval times and despite being damaged and repaired repeatedly across the years, it’s still the best-preserved medieval clock in the world.
+Located on the south face of the town hall, it’s the pride of the city and a must-see while visiting Prague.

 What to do there: While you’re in Old Town Square, make sure you’re waiting at the Old Town Hall to see the Prague astronomical clock on the turning of the hour.
 There’s a small show as the hour changes that draws crowds all throughout the day, and it’s a Prague must-do and one of the top tourist attractions in the city.
 If you have the time you can also visit the inside of the town hall itself.

 What to do there: There are two levels of displays in this museum and they trace the history of the occultists who once lived in Prague.
 It includes an alchemist’s lab in the tower of the building, stocked with scrolls and grimoires, as well as stunning artistic scenes of failed magicians being dragged into hell by the devil.
 If you’re interested in this kind of display, make sure you take the time to explore every corner of the museum, because it will really teach you about another side of Prague’s history.

 Why it’s so awesome: The Strahov Monastery is the second oldest in the city and is located on top of one of Prague’s hills.
 It was first built in 1140 but had to be rebuilt numerous times after various walls.
 The Monastery itself is fairly ordinary, but the library within is simply astounding.
 It’s divided into two halls that contain thousands of rare volumes of religious and philosophical texts.
 And, as if this wasn’t enough, the walls of the libraries are masterfully decorated with vibrant and beautiful frescos that must be seen to be believed.